Jazzyjz/logomaker/README.md

 # logomaker
-This is a SVG logo Maker!
+This is a SVG logo Generator!